oliver-zehentleitner/biorythm-calculator/README.md

 "[WebApp](https://oliver-zehentleitner.github.io/biorythm-calculator)" that can be hosted on [GitHub](https://github.com/oliver-zehentleitner/biorythm-calculator).
 This ensures it is accessible on all devices without requiring installation or updates.
-At the same time, it is very easy to make the project available as an Android or IOS app with WebView.
+At the same time, it is very easy to make the project available as an Android or IOS app.

 ## Contributing
 If you want to report a bug, add an extension or add a new language, please open a new